mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 - Description on  how the RQs frame the problem to help an investigation via the data gathered. -->

 This section gives a further overall synthesis of the problems of the area based on Lit review that this study aims to address via the RQs.

+One premise driving my exploration of the use of gameplay features in pedagogy is that the tacit knowledge of gaming conventions among most family members is extensive, even if they are not avid gamers, due to the extensive influence of video game culture in mainstream culture, including contexts of family life [@ito_hanging_2010; @livingstone_digital_2018], particularly retro gaming [@heineman2014public].
+As such, the process of facilitating ways to surface and work with such tacit knowledge can support Moll's [@moll_funds_1992] concept of the potential funds of knowledge and funds of identity [@fasso_identity_2020; @esteban-guitart_funds_2014].

 From the reviews of the field above, it is clear that game making processes in informal settings can benefit from more research involving novel pedagogies designed to develop learner agency and identity as game makers.